Backbone of the War Effort

 |Sigrid Schultz at a party with Joseph Goebbels and William Dodd.|

 Sigrid Schultz was a correspondent for the Chicago Tribune who was hired shortly after World War I. She became the Tribune's chief for Central Europe in 1926.
 She met Hermann Goering around then when he was still just an itinerant former Great War hero.
-This put her in a unique position to observe the Nazi movement from well before it came to power, and at times he served as her protector (Goering did that for several people of dubious repute in the Nazi world, actually, he was a complex man).
+This put her in a unique position to observe the Hitler movement from well before it came to power, and at times he served as her protector (Goering did that for several people of dubious repute in the Third Reich, actually, he was a complex man).
 Schultz also befriended and helped other top war correspondents such as William L. Shirer.

 After several incidents which read as though they are lifted from a spy novel, having literally risked her life for a long period of time, Sigrid returned to the US in March 1941 when she developed typhus.
 She only returned to Europe with the D-Day landing forces.
 Sigrid Schultz then provided valuable reports from the death camps and Nuremberg trials.
 She passed away in 1980 after writing several books about her experiences.

 |Soviet trooper, Berlin, 1945.|